This article will focus on an Organizational Change Model, which explains both how and why people affected by change behave as they do.

 Organizational Change Model

-When significant organizational change is first realized it is common for those affected to feel shock.
+When significant organizational change is first realized it is common for those affected to experience feelings of shock.
 It’s not uncommon, for example, to physically see the effects of shock in the faces and body language of those persons.
 The reason for the shock is a personal fear of how the change might impact the status quo.
-It’s important for leaders and managers implementing change to be aware that initial fear of the event is common, because it is a natural reaction.
+It’s important for leaders and managers implementing change to be aware that the initial fear of the event is common because it is a natural reaction.
 A person demonstrating shock from a personal fear should not be considered a problem.
 Rather, it is a reaction that usually dissipates in most people.